- What is a stomach ulcer?

 - Proton pump inhibitors

 - Stomach protectors.

-The specialist who treats gastric ulcers is a gastroenterologist.
+The specialist who treats gastric and stomach ulcers is a gastroenterologist.